-We love them because they smell great and may even have therapeutic benefits, but are essential oils safe during pregnancy?
+We love them because they smell amazing and some even have therapeutic benefits.
+But are essential oils safe during pregnancy?

-We have rather limited research as to how essential oils affect pregnancy, but we know one thing for sure - you should avoid essential oils during the first trimester.
+We have rather limited research as to how essential oils affect pregnancy, but we know one thing for sure - it all depends on the type of essential oils, how you use the oils, and the amount of oils being used.

 This is great news, especially if you struggle with pregnancy and sleep!
 Certain essential oils are great for helping combat this all to common issue, including: